Kalirad/spiraling_complexity/README.md

 Data and code associated with:

 Kalirad A & Azevedo RBR.
-Spiraling Complexity: A Test of the Snowball Effect in a Computational Model of RNA Folding. *bioRxiv* doi: https://doi.org/10.1101/076232.
+Spiraling Complexity: A Test of the Snowball Effect in a Computational Model of RNA Folding. *Genetics* doi: https://doi.org/10.1534/genetics.116.196030.

 ## Contents: